They’re creepy, they’re crawly…and they can carry diseases. Fleas and ticks are not just a nuisance but pose animal and human health risks.

-- Make sure that the weight range listed on the label is correct for your pet because weight matters.
-Giving a smaller dog a dose designed for a larger dog could harm the pet.
+- Make sure that the weight range listed on the label is correct for your dog because weight matters.
+Giving a smaller dog a dose designed for a larger dog could harm the dog.

-One pet may react differently to a product than another pet.
-When using these products, monitor your pet for any signs of an adverse reaction, including anxiousness, excessive itching or scratching, skin redness or swelling, vomiting, or any abnormal behavior.
+One dog may react differently to a product than another dog.
+When using these products, monitor your dog for any signs of an adverse reaction, including anxiousness, excessive itching or scratching, skin redness or swelling, vomiting, or any abnormal behavior.
 If you see any of these signs, contact your veterinarian.
 And most importantly, report these incidents to your veterinarian and the manufacturer of the product so adverse event reports can be filed.

 Be aware that certain flea and tick preventives are regulated by the Environmental Protection Agency (EPA), while others are regulated by the Food and Drug Administration (FDA).
 It can seem confusing at first to figure out which agency regulates the product you’re using, but it’s actually pretty straightforward: if the product is regulated by the EPA, there’s an EPA number clearly listed on the package.
 If it’s regulated by the FDA, there should be a NADA or ANADA number clearly listed on the package.
 Check the label for either an EPA or an FDA approval statement and number.
 If you see neither, check with your veterinarian before purchasing and especially before using the product.

 - To report problems with EPA-approved pesticides, contact the National Pesticide Information Center (NPIC) at 1-800-858-7378.

 - To report problems with FDA-approved drugs go to How to Report An Adverse Drug Experience or call 1-888-FDA-VETS.
 Additional reporting information is available on the FDA’s Report a Problem page.

 For more information: